 \subsection{Human Checking in Benchmark Construction}

-In Sec.\ref{method: bench}, we uniformly sample 400 video-justification pairs from S2I.
-To ensure the benchmark's reliability, we conduct a thorough manual check as follows: We examine 14 quality dimensions of all 400 videos, completing missing dimension ratings, correcting wrong quality ratings and inaccurate high-level content descriptions.
+In \textit{S2I-Bench} section, we uniformly sample 400 video-justification pairs from S2I.
+To ensure the benchmark's reliability, we conduct a thorough manual check as follows: A total of 20 visual experts conduct thorough filtering and correction to minimise self-evaluation bias of S2I-Bench.
+The experts examine 14 quality dimensions of all 400 videos, completing missing dimension ratings, correcting wrong quality ratings and inaccurate high-level content descriptions.
 The human checking process is time-consuming, although it is way better than writing ground-truth justifications from scratch.
 Therefore, we opt to scale up the S2I-Bench in the future by checking more videos.